Skip to main content

 Why Stories Help Children Ring the Bell of Voice

-When a child hears a story about a hero who is silenced by the Silencing Moss—who learns to ring the Bell of Voice and cross the Bridge of Hello—something shifts.
-The struggle is seen and named.
-The path forward is made visible.
-The hero discovers that connection is possible, and that reaching out, even awkwardly, is the bravest thing of all.
+When a child hears about a hero silenced by the Silencing Moss—who learns to ring the Bell of Voice and cross the Bridge of Hello—something shifts.
+The struggle gets seen and named.
+The path forward becomes visible.
+And the hero discovers that reaching out, even awkwardly, is the bravest thing of all.

-HeroMe stories are built on this understanding.
-They use your child's name, their social world, and their specific fears of exclusion or group situations to create a journey that mirrors their experience—and shows them what's possible on the other side.
+HeroMe stories are built on this.
+They use your child's name, their social world, and their specific fears—exclusion, group anxiety, the terror of saying hello—to create a journey that mirrors what they actually go through and shows them what's possible on the other side.

 15min